Use the Lexology Navigator tool compare the answers in this article with those from other jurisdictions.

 The notification must be made before the transaction is implemented.
 In particular, the notification must be made after the conclusion of an agreement, the acquisition of control or the announcement of a public bid.
 Otherwise, there are no timing requirements and the notification may be submitted as soon as the parties may sufficiently demonstrate their intentions to enter into the transaction (eg, by signing a letter of intent).

 What form should the notification take?
 What content is required?

-The notification must include the information specified in the Decree on the Scope of the Obligation to Notify (1012/2011).
+The notification must include the information specified in the Decree on the Scope of the Obligation to Notify a Concentration (1012/2011).
 The filing must be made in Finnish or Swedish, but the annexes can also be in English.
 The FCCA may order the notifying parties to provide a Finnish or Swedish translation of any particularly important or ambiguous annexes.
 Any business secrets contained in the notification or its annexes must be clearly indicated by the parties.

 Since November 2015 the notifications must be submitted electronically (in practice, on a portable hard drive such as an USB memory stick).
 Paper copies are no longer required.